 Learning to fly a quadcopter can be pretty intimidating.
 There are so many choices that it can be overwhelming figuring out where to even start and what you need to learn.
 While it may be tempting to go out and purchase the latest and greatest from DJI or a fully kitted out racer, cutting your teeth with a micro quad will make the learning period significantly cheaper.
 Part of learning the ropes will involve lots of crashes, lots of broken props, and likely a few dents and dings to your quad.
-Destroying a micro quad, and in turn learning the basics, is a much easier pill to swallow than demolishing a Phantom Pro on your first flight.
+Destroying a micro quad, and in turn learning the basics, is a much easier pill to swallow than demolishing a DJI Mavic on your first flight.
 Best of all, when you graduate to the next level, the controls are more or less the same!

 The goal of this guide is to provide a handy reference to use when preparing to go to the field, locations to think about practicing at, as well as exercises that you can use at the field to get you comfortable flying as quickly as possible.
 To make things more approachable, I have split this guide into three separate parts (links and such are below).

 First things first, if you haven’t already, go check out our guide to budget micro quads (click here).
 This entire guide is structured around the assumption that you are starting out using a micro quad.
 We personally recommend the Eachine E010 for its cost and moddability, but if you are flying outside in windier conditions, you may want a more powerful quadcopter.